Kanabaki/w1-refactor/README.md

 # W1 Refactor Horiseon

 ## Description
 This starter code was refactored to meet accessibility standards regarding the simplification of the starter code.
+Now the web browser knows more about the layout of the page, and can provide more information to those with disabilities.
+This project has taught me more about navigating the Chrome WebDev tool to check for accessibility info, as well as helping with getting a visual on the diplayed elements.
+I've also learned commenting, and it's a good way to label sections of code for other developers or for myself.

 ## Installation
 N/A

 ## Usage
+When you load the page, then you can see three navigation links to the right.
+When you click the links in the navitgation bar, you can jump to a specified section in the main body of the page.
+When you use Chrome Webdev tools you get accessibility information about the page and it's contents ie. images and sections.

 ## Credits
 Original starter code repository: urban-octo-telegram